|

 To this AAR and AAAR both upheld the levy.

+This ruling implies that businesses with multi-state offices are required to raise invoices and charge tax on in-house centralised service functions including overall management, policy decisions and execution thereof.
 For example, if the functions of human resources and payrolls are carried out from a corporate office in one state for offices in other states, the said transaction will attract GST.

 Thereby, it becomes important for any multi-state business entity to identify all the transactions between their distinct entities, which may or may not be apparently identifiable.

+This ruling is going to open doors to various litigations if suitable clarification on exact scope of inter-company supply of services is not clarified immediately.
 Undoubtedly, any inter-company supply of goods or services is under the tax net of GST but extending the same to cover employee cost has created chaos in multi-state companies.

 The law mandates any transaction between two related entities would be chargeable to tax at open market value.